CapnKitten/Material-Discord/README.md

 ## Previews

-(Animations in the GIFs are slower than they appear)
+(Animations in the GIFs are sped up)
 #### Changing status

 ![discord-status](https://user-images.githubusercontent.com/4013216/35309043-79570ac2-0078-11e8-87fd-98a18a178050.gif)